algorandfoundation/docs/docs/run-a-node/setup/install.md

 ...
 ```

+!!!
+Note
-> If `bindir` is not provided, the script will assume the current working directory.
+    If `bindir` is not provided, the script will assume the current working directory.

 After installing, the script will also make `systemd` aware that the script is present on the system.
 However, if making changes after installation, be sure to run the following command to register those changes: